jupyterhub/the-littlest-jupyterhub/docs/howto/admin/resize.rst

 #.
 If you have changed the number of cores, this can be verified at the command line.
-   ``nproc`` displays the number of available cores, and should be equal to the number of cores you selected in the "Resize Droplet" panel.
+   ``nproc`` displays the number of available cores, and should be equal to the number of cores you selected in your provider's interface.

    .. code-block:: bash